IBM-Cloud/docs/services/mobilepush/c_cordova_enable.md

 **var token = JSON.parse(response).token**

-Available keys are as follows: `token`, `userId`, and `deviceId`.
+The available keys are: `token`, `userId`, and `deviceId`.

-The following JavaScript code snippet shows how to initialize your Bluemix Mobile Services client SDK, register a device with push notification service, and listen to push notifications.
+The following JavaScript code snippet shows how to initialize your Bluemix Mobile Services client SDK, register a device with Push Notification service, and listen to push notifications.
 You put this code in your Javascript file.